iArcanic/pacific-tours-ccse-cw1-report/report.md

 }
 ```

 This next function, is specifically for calculating the total cost of a package since it contains both a tour and hotel.
-Since logic doesn't need to be repeated, it utilises the previous function to calculate the overall cost.
+Since logic doesn't need to be repeated, it utilises the previous function to calculate cost.

 ```Javascript
 function calculateTotalPackageCost() {